 What’s your library story?

 Do you have fond memories of libraries?
 Do you still haunt them?
 What was the first book that inspired your imagination when you were little?
-I’d love to hear your stories.
+I’m a sucker for a good story.